marrus-sh/Nib-Core/README.md

-#  Nib Core  #
+#  🖋🥑 Nib Core  #

-Core types and behaviours for the Nib 🖋 family of packages.
+Core types and behaviours for the 🖋 Nib family of packages.

 ___

 ##  What is this?  ##

-[**_Nib_**](https://github.com/marrus-sh/Nib) is a suite of Swift packages serving as a reference implementation for XML and related technologies.
+[**_🖋 Nib_**](https://github.com/marrus-sh/Nib) is a suite of Swift packages serving as a reference implementation for X·M·L and related technologies.

 You won’t find that here, though.
-**_Nib Core_** provides all the fundamental protocols, types, and behaviours that the Nib modules depend upon, including things such as :—
+**_🖋🥑 Nib Core_** provides all the fundamental protocols, types, and behaviours that the 🖋 Nib modules depend upon.

- +  Protocols for interacting with sequences of Unicode scalar values
- +  Protocols for establishing wellformedness and validity
- +  Mechanisms for parsing data from a contextfree grammar (and then some!)
+For more information, see the documentation.

 ##  Usage  ##

-Use [SwiftPM](https://swift.org/package-manager/) to add Nib Core as a dependency :—
+Use [SwiftPM](https://swift.org/package-manager/) to add 🖋🥑 Nib Core as a dependency :—

 ```swift
 //  Add this to the `dependencies` for your project.